-Believe it or not, there is a scientific truth behind the idea that food provides a sense of comfort and satisfaction.
+Believe it or not, there is scientific truth behind the idea that food provides a sense of comfort and satisfaction.
 Emotional associations are drawn from pleasurable experiences that have involved food.
 And many times they are connected to our past.
 These might evoke a sense of security and contentment from when you were a child.
-They might create a yearning to return to a time when life was simpler.
+They might create a yearning to return to a time when life was not so crazy.

 Most of these recipes you can make extra and freeze.
 Which is a good thing right now for all of us to have a surplus of food in the freezer.

 A no-fail lasagna recipe that is super simple because it removes the loathed step of pre-cooking lasagna noodles.
 You will find layers of flawlessly cooked noodles, a mixture of cheeses and of course, a sauce flavored through and through with spices, fresh herbs, and flavor galore.
 Slow cooking this Easy Crockpot Lasagna for a good half a day makes for the ultimate comfort food satisfaction.

 Homemade Spaghetti and Meatballs seem to always be a family favorite in any household.
 Extra-large and tender meatballs swim in a sea of mouth-watering marinara sauce.
 This made-from-scratch recipe will prove to have you coming back time and again to re-make this forever beloved dish.

 These Homemade Chicken and Noodles are full of tender chunks of white meat in thick and flavorsome stock.
 The noodles are made from scratch and make this dish heartier than any “regular” pot of soup.
 And to top it off, pile it on a bed of garlic mashed potatoes and you’ve created the ultimate comfort food.